A bit better: Variants of duality in geometric algebras with degenerate metrics: A bit better: Implementing the double algebra approach

-The introduction of a new field into a data structure has to be checked and integrated with the rest of the calculations and fields in the algebra.
-We have shown above how it is to be used and set when the duality map $D$ is called.
+The introduction of a new field into a data structure has to be checked and integrated with the existing fields and functionality.
+We have shown above how it is to be used and set when the duality map $\mb{D}$ is called.

-How does the \texttt{isDual} field interact with the geometric product?
+How does the \texttt{isDual} field interact with algebra products?
+We focus on the geometric product since others are derived from it.
 Suppose $a$ and $b$ are two multi-vectors.
 Then we could write pseudo-code for the geometric product when the \texttt{isDual} fields are the same: